Veteran's Memoirs - index

 Vittitoe, James A. World War II & Korea, Service Squadron at Kimpo, later artillery spotter at Chosin, Marine Air Wing 1950-51 Korea (USMC)

-Wagner, Richard Weapons Company, 81mm Mortars, 7th Marines, Korea August or September 1951-August or September 1952 (USMC) (COMING SOON)
+Wagner, Richard Weapons Company, 81mm Mortars, 7th Marines, Korea August or September 1951-August or September 1952 (USMC)

 Walker, Emory Platoon Leader, 3rd Platoon, 15th Regt., 3rd Inf.
 Div., Korea 1/53-6/63, survivor Outpost Harry, Wounded (Army)